fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/education-settings/01_school.md

 * *School*:  for the name of your school
 * *Is group*: check this box is the school is a a parent school
 * *Parent School*: a link to a a parent school within your organization.
 This is when the school you are entering is a child school.
 For instance, middle school and high school can be children of your main school
 * *School Abbeviation*: a 3-5 letters abbreviation.

-## 2. Documents linked to Academic Year
+## 2. Documents linked to School

 * [Academic Year](/docs/user/manual/en/education-settings/02_academic-year)
 * [Education Settings](/docs/user/manual/en/education-settings/education-settings)